Located at 20 Old Brompton Road – Just Steps from tube iconSouth Kensington Tube. Easy Access, Always.

 How Plaque and Bacteria Affect Your Teeth and Gums

 Every time you eat or drink, a thin film of bacteria called plaque begins to form on the surfaces of your teeth.
-If it is not removed through regular brushing and interdental cleaning, it hardens into tartar (or calculus).
+Plaque is a soft, sticky substance that is largely invisible to the naked eye.
+If it is not removed through regular brushing and interdental cleaning, it hardens into a calcified deposit known as tartar (or calculus).
 Once tartar has formed, it cannot be removed with a toothbrush alone — professional cleaning by a dental hygienist is required.

-The bacteria within plaque produce acids that gradually erode the protective enamel layer.
-Over time, this can lead to cavities and increased tooth sensitivity.
+The bacteria within plaque produce acids as they feed on sugars from food and drink.
+These acids gradually erode the protective enamel layer of the teeth, which is the hardest substance in the human body.
+Over time, this acid erosion can lead to cavities (dental caries) and increased tooth sensitivity.

 When plaque accumulates along and beneath the gumline, it triggers an inflammatory response.
-The gums may become red, swollen, and prone to bleeding — early signs of gingivitis.
-If left unaddressed, gingivitis can progress to periodontitis, which affects the supporting bone structures and may eventually lead to tooth loss.
+The gums may become red, swollen, and prone to bleeding — early signs of a condition called gingivitis.
+If left unaddressed, gingivitis can progress to periodontitis, a more advanced form of gum disease that affects the supporting bone structures around the teeth and may eventually lead to tooth loss.

 The Science Behind Gum Disease Progression

-The gums form a protective seal around the base of each tooth.
-In a healthy mouth, this seal fits snugly, preventing bacteria from reaching the underlying bone.
-When plaque is allowed to build up, the bacteria release toxins that irritate the gum tissue, causing inflammation.
+The gums (gingiva) form a protective seal around the base of each tooth.
+In a healthy mouth, this seal fits snugly, preventing bacteria from reaching the underlying bone and connective tissue.
+When plaque is allowed to build up along the gumline, the bacteria within it release toxins that irritate the gum tissue, causing inflammation.

 Daily Dental Hygiene: Building an Effective Routine